dannybozbay/Neural-Networks-From-Scratch/README.md

         * `mnist_loader.py`: A module that loads and preprocesses the MNIST dataset for use in training and evaluation.

     * `networks/`: Contains neural network implementations:
-        * `network1.py`: A simple, initial implementation of a neural network.
+        * `network.py`: A simple, initial implementation of a neural network.
-        * `network1_matrix.py`: An optimized version of network1 using matrix operations for improved training speed.
+        * `network_matrix.py`: An optimized version of network using matrix operations for improved training speed.
         *   `network2.py`: A more advanced network with features like different cost functions, L2 regularization, and improved weight initialization.
         * `network2_matrix.py`: An optimized version of `network2` using matrix operations for improved training speed.